hrr49-tully/Guitar-Centaur-RelatedPurchases-Service/README.md

 - react-dom

 ### File structure
-All compiled client files are placed in the "public" folder.
+- All compiled client files are placed in the "public" folder.
-Client dev files are located in the "client" folder.
-All CSS module files are placed within the "client/css" files.
+- Client dev files are located in the "client" folder.
+- All CSS module files are placed within the "client/css" files.
+- All server files are located in the "server" folder.
+- All test files are located in the "tests" folder.
+- connection.js contains the primary database connection credentials and image file location.